Canon 550D vs Fujifilm X-T30

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 550D and Fujifilm X-T30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-T30 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 550D does not offer wifi capability.
+In contrast, the 550D does not provide wifi capability.

 So what is the bottom line?
 Is the Canon 550D better than the Fujifilm X-T30 or vice versa?
 The listing below highlights the relative strengths of the two models.